funkybob/stencil/docs/writing.rst

 - non-empty lists or dicts
 - non-zero values

-Conversely, things that are "falsey" are:
+Conversely, things that are "falsy" are:

 - False
 - empty strings